 Windows default printer for the onscreen lines-per-page setting.

 Program Files folder.
+(This is the default setting for installation.)
 This folder should not be administrator-only if non-administrators use

 IPro.
 If the folder must be locked, install IPro in another folder such as C:\IPro40.

-IPro Series 40: If you are using Vista, Windows 7 or 8, avoid keeping your work data in the Program Files folder.
+Data Install Folders: If you are using Vista, Windows 7 or later, avoid keeping your work data in the Program Files folder.

 When you make a new User's Company and choose its data folder, use a folder in your Documents folder instead of

 Data Folder Comments: Vista, Windows 7 and later prefer that applications such as IPro not keep their data files in the

 Program Files folder.
 When you ask IPro to create a new user company and its associated database file,

 it is usually best to specify a new data path or folder that is in the Documents or My Documents folder rather than in